William Freudenburg

 William Robert ('Bill') Freudenburg, (2 November 1951 – 28 December 2010) was an environmental sociologist and social theorist, best known for his work in rural sociology on the topics of risk perception, social disruption, and the causes of environmental degradation.
-Born in Madison, Nebraska, raised in West Point, Nebraska, he was educated at the University of Nebraska and Yale University.
+Born in Madison, Nebraska, raised in West Point, Nebraska, he was educated at the University of Nebraska–Lincoln and Yale University.
 Freudenburg was a professor of sociology at a number of universities; his ultimate position was as Dehlsen Professor of Environmental Studies at the University of California, Santa Barbara.
 He died at his home in Santa Barbara, of cholangiocarcinoma (cancer of the bile duct).